objectliteral/multivents/README.md

 `trigger`, `fire`: Aliases for `emit`

-Those are the most important functions provided by multivents.
+Those are the most important functions provided by *multivents*.
 If you want to get started now, skip on to the [example code](#example).

 ---